MattG-bci/MattG-bci/README.md

 <img src="https://github.com/MattG-bci/MattG-bci/blob/main/bci.png" />

 ## About
-I'm 3rd year medical devices and systems student at The University of Sheffield.
-I'm passionate about applying Signal Processing and Machine Learning concepts to improve human health and potential.
-The most interesting parts of it for me are brain-computer iterfaces and biomedical signal processing.
-Also, I'm learning to program simply because I enjoy it!
+I'm a graduate in medical devices and systems from The University of Sheffield and incoming MSc Applied Machine Learning student at Imperial College London.
+I have completed my undergraduate degree with a dissertation on topic "Improvement of confidence estimation of machine learning algorithms for cardiac MRI classification" with a relatively high score.
+During summer 2022 I was a Deep Learning Research Intern at Insigneo institute where I developed skills and knowledge in common computer vision tasks such as semantic segmentation and object detection.
+I'm passionate about computer vision, neurotechnology and machine learning which I believe have an enormous potential for enhancing human health and physical and mental health.

 I’m currently:
 - Learning Machine Learning and Data Science (especially for neurotechnological application).
-- Contributing to ML repositories. (presently: https://github.com/Zuddas-S/ACS341)
+- Contributing to ML repositories. (such as https://github.com/Zuddas-S/ACS341)
-- Writing dissertation on improving confidence estimation of ML algorithms on cardiac MRI classification.
-- Applying for postgraduate studies and summer internships.

 ## Programming Languages & Software